 While these two tests would also share the same container (without the reuse feature) as the base class only starts the container when it's loaded, we still have a big benefit now.
 After the test execution, Testcontainers won't stop the container and still keep it running.
 This allows subsequent tests to use the already running container and save initial time for container setup.

-Another important thing to note is that your container configuration has to match a previous configuration, as you won't be able to reuse an existing container otherwise.
+Another important thing to note is that our container configuration has to match a previous configuration, as we won't be able to reuse an existing container otherwise.

-Let's say you use PostgreSQL 9.6.12 but define two different database names and one integration test requires PostgreSQL 10 (for whatever reasons):
+Let's say we use PostgreSQL 13 but define two different database names and one integration test requires PostgreSQL 10 (for whatever reasons):

-They are all up- and running after your test.
-If you now execute all your tests again, they will be significantly faster as Testcontainers can reuse them.
+They are all up and running after our test.
+If we execute all our tests again, they will be significantly faster as Testcontainers can reuse the containers from our last test execution.

-On my machine, these three integration tests take 20 seconds running them cold and 10 seconds while reusing containers.
+As a reference, on my machine, the three integration tests from above take 20 seconds running with a cold start and only take 10 seconds when reusing containers.

 Even though this feature is still in alpha state, it works great for basic usage of Testcontainers.
 Especially for local development and if you practice TDD (Test Driven Development), this sparks joy as your feedback cycle is now really short.

-The only thing you have to remember is that the containers are still running after your test execution.
+The only thing you have to keep in mind is that the containers are still running after your test execution.
 If you work on several projects throughout the day you might want to shut them down (e.g. docker rm $(docker ps -a -q)

 ) to avoid conflicts or save some resources on your machine.